EshwarSR/IISc-DL-Project-2/README.md

-## Project 1 - FizzBuzz
+## Project 2 - Classification on FashionMNIST using Multilayer Networks and CNNs

 **Aim:**

-Given a number, model should output
-- `fizz` if number divisible by 3
-- `buzz` if number divisible by 5
-- `fizzbuzz` if number divisible by 15
-- `number itself` otherwise

-**Training data:**

-Numbers from 101 to 1000

-**Test data:**

-Numbers from 1 to 100
+Train two models for classifying the FashionMNIST data.
+One model is a multi layer neural network, whereas the second model is a CNN based model.

+**Dataset**
+Dataset used in this project is FashionMNIST.

 **Folder description:**
 - `utils.py` contains helper code used in other files
-- `create_dataset.py` creates the `training_data.csv` and `test_data.csv` files, useful for traing the models.
-- `train.py` defines network architectures, trains, tests and saves the models.
+- `train_multilayer_nn.py` defines network architectures, trains, validates and saves the multilayer models.
 It also generates the required plots.
 Used for running multiple experiments.
+- `CNN_models.py` defines many CNN network architectures used in this project.
+- `train_conv_nn.py` trains, validates and saves the CNN models.
+It also generates the required plots.
+Used for running multiple experiments.
 - `main.py` can be used to run inferences on new data.
-It loads the best model and writes 2 files `Software1.txt` (rule based classification) and `Software2.txt` (model based classification).
+It loads the best models and writes 2 files `multi-layer-net.txt` (output from best multilayer network) and `convolution-neural-net.txt` (output from the best CNN model).
 - `requirements.txt` contains the list of python packages used.
-- `model` folder contains all the trained models
+- `models` folder contains all the trained models
 - `plots` folder contains plots of each experiment